Queertoo/Queerlink/README.md

 Fire up the webserver with `mix.server` (or `iex -S mix server` if you want to have access to an interactive conseole)

 It will run by default on port 4000.
 Edit [config.exs](config/config.exs) to change it according to your needs.
-The host is also configurable.
+The IP it binds to is also configurable.

+### Ngnix configuration

+There are sample configuration files in the [nginx](nginx/) directory.
+The rate-limit is handled here.

 ### JSON API
 #### Sending a link